ClemensFischer/FX-Map-Control/README.md

 # FX Map Control

 A set of Java FX controls for rendering digital maps from different providers and various types of map overlays.

-Similar to the Bing Maps Control on XAML platforms.
+This library is a port of [XAML Map Control](https://github.com/ClemensFischer/XAML-Map-Control) to Java FX.

+---

 Main classes are